ProRank SEO

 • Social title template: Can differ from SEO title

-• Social description: Optimized for social engagement
+• Social description: Optimised for social engagement

 Schema Settings